loxsmoke/DocXml/README.md

 Console.WriteLine(comments.Returns);
 ```

-A bit more interesting example uses **JsonObjectContract** from popular **Newtonsoft.Json** nuget package.
+A bit more interesting example uses **JsonObjectContract** from **Newtonsoft.Json** nuget package.
 Here code retrieves summary comments for each property.
 ```csharp
 // Just for the sake of this example create JsonObjectContract var jsonContract = new DefaultContractResolver().ResolveContract(typeof(MyClass2)) as JsonObjectContract;